n-ruranga/crypto-tracker/README.md

-Here's a well-formatted version of your `README.md` for **CryptoTracker Pro**, organized using markdown best practices:

----

 # CryptoTracker Pro - Crypto Market Tracking Application

 CryptoTracker Pro is a responsive web application that delivers **real-time cryptocurrency market data**, including prices, market capitalization, and historical trends.
 It leverages the **CoinRanking API** and presents information through an intuitive and interactive interface.